 Interest Assessed on Outstanding Tax

 Interest is always charged on the outstanding taxes to compensate the federal government for the lost time value of the revenue.
-Applicable federal rates (AFR)are determined and published monthly by the IRS based on the existing federal short-term rate + 3%, compounded daily.
-The rates for tax refunds and deficiency assessments are the same, which, in December 2013, was 3.25% (= 0.25% short-term AFR + 3%).
+Applicable federal rates (AFR) are determined and published monthly by the IRS based on the existing federal short-term rate + 3%, compounded daily.
+The rates for tax refunds and deficiency assessments are the same, but IRS interest rates are usually much lower than interest rates on personal loans.
 Interest rates on assessments begins running from the due date, excluding extensions, of the return.

 Although the IRS pays interest on overpayments of tax, no interest is paid if the overpayments are refunded to the taxpayer within 45 days of the due date of the return, even if the return was filed earlier.
 Note that if an extension was filed, but the taxpayer failed to file even by the extended date, then any penalties are calculated from the original due date of the return, without the extension.